bayfrontmedia/bones-service-webapp/docs/events.md

 **Description:**

-Set locale based on URL locale query parameter or cookie, and redirect if needed.
+Set locale and redirect if needed.

 This functionality is skipped when any of the following exist: